weaviate/weaviate-io/developers/weaviate/client-libraries/python.md

 #### gRPC port

-Note that you will need the corresponding gRPC port to be open on your Weaviate instance.
+You have to open a port for gRPC on your Weaviate instance.
 The default port is `50051`.
 If you are running Weaviate locally, you can open this port by adding the following to your `docker-compose.yml` file:

 ```yaml
     ports: